 Though Hawaii was officially named a state in August of the previous year, the 50th star did not appear on the American flag until it was ceremoniously added on July 4th, 1960.

-1971: Koko the Gorilla’s Birthday
+1971: Koko the gorilla is born

-1995: Death of Bob Ross
+1995: Bob Ross dies.

-To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!